microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 * [TestUtilities](xref:Microsoft.MixedReality.Toolkit.Tests.TestUtilities)
 * [PlayModeTestUtilities](xref:Microsoft.MixedReality.Toolkit.Tests.PlayModeTestUtilities)

-TestUtilities provide the following methods to set up your MRTK scene and gameobjects
+TestUtilities provide the following methods to set up your MRTK scene and gameobjects:

 ``` csharp
 /// creates the mrtk gameobject and sets the default profile if passed param is true